anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 and I<sub>y</sub><sup>2</sup> so that we will only see regions on the image that have a change in both x ***and*** y directions at the same time, just like corners!

-Lets start implementing this.
-First let's find a pretty basic image that will have lot's of corners inside it.
+Let's start implementing this.
+First, let's find a pretty basic image that will have lots of corners inside it.

 ```python